crate/crate-python/docs/blobs.rst

 Blobs
 =====

-The CrateDB Python client library provides full access to the powerful `blob storage capabilities`_ of your CrateDB cluster.
+The CrateDB Python client library provides full access to the powerful :ref:`blob storage capabilities <crate-reference:blob_support>` of your CrateDB cluster.

 .. rubric:: Table of contents